-Measures.
-Participants completed a diary record for each betrayal incident that transpired over the course of a two-week period, using one type of record for victim incidents and a second type of record for perpetrator incidents.
-Item wording for victim and perpetrator diary records were identical except for differences reflecting betrayal role (e.g., "I forgave my partner" vs. "My partner forgave me").
-Record items were structured in such a manner as to prompt global, abstract ratings of amends or forgiveness: Participants not only provided ratings of concrete interaction behaviors involving amends (e.g., "I showed real remorse about the incident;" as discussed in the Introduction, our goal with these items was to capture amends-related behaviors in addition to explicit apologies) or forgiveness (e.g., "I tried to get even with my partner" [reverse-scored]), but also completed additional 1-item global ratings (for amends, "I tried to make it up to my partner"; for forgiveness, "I forgave my partner"; for all items, 1 = do not agree at all, 7 = agree completely).
+vs. "My partner forgave me").
+Record items were structured in such a manner as to prompt global, abstract ratings of amends or forgiveness: Participants not only provided ratings of concrete interaction behaviors involving amends (e.g., "I showed real remorse about the incident"; as discussed in the introductory text, our goal with these items was to capture amends-related behaviors in addition to explicit apologies) or forgiveness (e.g., "I tried to get even with my partner" [reverse-scored]) but also completed additional one-item global ratings (for amends, "I tried to make it up to my partner"; for forgiveness, "I forgave my partner"; for all items, $1 = do \ not \ agree \ at \ all$, $7 = agree\ completely$).
 The analyses reported below are based on participants' one-item global ratings.
-(Parallel findings were evident in analyses using participants' concrete ratings - for the analyses displayed in Table 2, eight of nine associations were significant.)
+(Parallel findings were evident in analyses using participants' concrete ratings; for the analyses displayed in Table 2, eight of nine associations were significant.)
 Records also included a one-item measure of betrayal resolution ("By the end of the interaction, the incident was resolved").

 Additional items were also included for use in analyses we performed to control for possible confounds: One item assessed severity of incident ("When this incident occurred, I thought it had the potential to seriously harm our relationship") and one item assessed magnitude of betrayal ("When this incident occurred, I thought my partner had 'broken the rules' of our relationship").
 Both of these items were measured using 7-point scales, where 1 = do not agree at all and 7 = agree completely.
-In addition, during Time 1 sessions participants completed the 40- item Balanced Inventory of Desirable Responding, which assesses both self-deception and impression management (Paulhus, 1984; e.g., "I always obey laws, even if I'm unlikely to get caught"; 1 = do not agree at all, 7 = agree completely; respective αs = .54 and .80).
-Finally, during Time 2 sessions participants answered questions about the validity of their data, indicating that they recorded 94% of the betrayal incidents that transpired during the two-week period and completed diary records about 90 minutes following the incidents; 92% reported that the records accurately reflected their experiences during the two-week period, 2 and 79% reported that this period was typical of the sorts of incidents they experienced with their partners.
+In addition, during Time 1 sessions, participants completed the 40-item Balanced Inventory of Desirable Responding, which assesses both self-deception and impression management (Paulhus, 1984; e.g., "I always obey laws, even if I'm unlikely to get caught"; $1 = do \ not \ agree \ at \ all, 7 =$ agree completely; respective $\alpha s = .54$ and .80).
+Finally, during Time 2 sessions, participants answered questions about the validity of their data, indicating that they recorded 94% of the betrayal incidents that transpired during the 2-week period and completed diary records about 90 min following the incidents; 92% reported that the records accurately reflected their experiences during the 2-week period,2 and 79% reported that this period was typical of the sorts of incidents they experienced with their partners.

-Character of betrayal incidents.
-Sixty-four participants (18 men, 46 women) described one or more betrayal incidents in the victim role and 54 participants (16 men, 38 women) described one or more incidents in the perpetrator role.
-As would be expected for the sort of day-to-day betrayals that emerge over the course of a two-week period, the incidents were described as mildly to moderately severe betrayals (victim role M = 3.23, perpetrator role M = 2.44) and as having mild to moderate potential for harm (victim role M = 2.51, perpetrator role M = 2.39).
-The incidents included violations of dependence norms (e.g., failing to provide assistance when it was needed), monogamy norms (e.g., disappearing into a bedroom for an hour with an expartner), privacy norms (e.g., telling a friend an important secret), and decency/etiquette norms (e.g., playing a trick on the partner and then lying about it).
+Character of betrayal incidents

+Sixty-four participants (18 men and 46 women) described one or more betrayal incidents in the victim role and 54 participants (16 men and 38 women) described one or more incidents in the perpetrator role.
+As would be expected for the sort of day-to-day betrayals that emerge over the course of a 2-week period, the incidents were described as mildly to moderately severe betrayals (victim role M = 3.23, perpetrator role M = 2.44) and as having mild to moderate potential for harm (victim role M = 2.51, perpetrator role M = 2.39).